kissgyorgy/my-stars/README.md

 - [notify-rs/notify](https://github.com/notify-rs/notify) - 🔭 Cross-platform filesystem notification library for Rust.
 - [flox/flox](https://github.com/flox/flox) - Developer environments you can take with you
 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
-- [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions
+- [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - GitQL is a extensible SQL-like query language and SDK to perform queries on various data sources such .git files with supports of most of SQL features such as grouping, ordering and aggregation and window functions and allow customization like user-defined types and functions
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [rayon-rs/rayon](https://github.com/rayon-rs/rayon) - Rayon: A data parallelism library for Rust